mnee-xyz/mnee/README.md

 # MNEE TypeScript SDK

+**⚠️ Beta Notice**: This SDK is in beta and scheduled for a security audit.
+It has undergone extensive testing, but you should treat it as experimental until the audit and full QA are complete.

 The MNEE TypeScript SDK provides a simple and efficient way to interact with the MNEE USD.
 It allows developers to perform operations such as retrieving configuration, checking balances, validating transactions, and transferring MNEE tokens programmatically.

 ## Features